POLYPHARMACY DRUG INTERACTIONS

-Polypharmacy Drug Interactions in Seniors — What Families Actually Need to Check
+Polypharmacy and Drug Interactions in Older Adults — What Families Actually Need to Check

-Infographic: polypharmacy in seniors — 4 most common drug interaction clusters
+Infographic: polypharmacy in older adults — 4 common drug interaction clusters

-Infographic: polypharmacy in seniors — 4 most common drug interaction clusters
+Infographic: polypharmacy in older adults — 4 common drug interaction clusters

-Mrs Krystyna is 72 and has eight medicine packages in active use.
-In the morning she takes blood pressure tablets and diabetes medicine.
-After breakfast comes a statin.
-There is also a blood thinner, something for heartburn, a syrup “just in case”, and after the last infection an antibiotic joined the cabinet.
+Mrs Krystyna is 72 and has eight medicines in everyday use.
+In the morning she takes tablets for blood pressure and diabetes.
+After breakfast, she takes a statin.
+There is also an anticoagulant, something for heartburn, a syrup “just in case”, and after her last infection an antibiotic was added.
 When her knee started hurting, her daughter bought ibuprofen.
-Nobody made an obviously bad decision.
-Each person simply added one more item to an already existing set.
+Nobody did anything wrong.
+Each person simply added something to an existing set.

-That is what polypharmacy looks like in real life.
-Not as an abstract word from a textbook, but as a home medicine cabinet where several reasonable decisions from different moments start creating risky combinations.
-This article does not repeat the broad guide to organising many medicines.
-If that is what you need, start with Polypharmacy — Managing Multiple Medications in the Elderly.
-Here we stay narrower: the interaction angle inside polypharmacy.
+That is what the practical side of polypharmacy looks like.
+Not as an abstract word from a textbook, but as a home medicine cabinet where several reasonable decisions made at different times start creating risky combinations.
+This article does not repeat the broader guide to organising many medicines.
+If that is what you need, start with Polypharmacy — Managing Multiple Medicines in Older Adults.
+Here we focus more narrowly on the interactions that most often appear in polypharmacy.

-Polypharmacy Drug Interactions in Seniors — What Families Actually Need to Check
+Polypharmacy and Drug Interactions in Older Adults — What Families Actually Need to Check

-Important: This article is informational.
-If a new product, symptom or doubt appears in a senior’s medicine set, discuss it with a doctor or pharmacist.
+Important: This article is for information only.
+If a new product, symptom or concern appears in an older adult’s medicines, discuss it with a doctor or pharmacist.

 Why Polypharmacy and Drug Interactions Are Not the Same Thing